2010 | 2011 | 2012 | 2013 | 2014

 Feb.
 8 - Sr. Francis Marie Thrailkill succeeded J. Davitt McAteer as interim president.

 Aug.
-26 - The athletic department announced that women's lacrosse will be added to WJU's athletic program starting in the 2011-12 academic year.
+26 - The athletic department announced that women's lacrosse will be added to WJU's athletic program starting with the 2011-12 academic year.

 Oct.
 22 - WJU Board of Directors announced that Richard Allen Beyer will become the university's ninth president and first lay person in the institution's history.